3 works in translation tell science-driven tales

 Stay This Day and Night with Me

 Belén Gopegui has been one of Spain's major literary writers since her debut novel, La escala de los mapas, came out in 1993, but her fiction has rarely been translated into English.
-It's an oversight translator Mark Schafer is starting to address with Stay This Day and Night with Me, released in Spain in 2017.
-It isn't an easy starting point.
-Stay This Day and Night with Me takes the form of a highly unusual job application sent to Google by a pair of shadowy people named Mateo and Olga.
+It's an oversight translator Mark Schafer is addressing with Stay This Day and Night with Me, released in Spain in 2017.
+The novel takes the form of a highly unusual job application sent to Google by a pair of shadowy people named Mateo and Olga.
 In a brief prologue, a Google HR employee describes the text as a letter that is, "at the same time, ...not a letter, it's a story.
 And if by story you understand a gymkhana of events, mysteries, and pursuits, then it isn't a story either."

 Stay This Day and Night with Me has more in common with a Socratic dialogue than a conventional novel.
 Only at its end does Gopegui motion at rising or falling action.
 Essentially, the novel consists of Mateo and Olga — the former a student in his early 20s, the latter a mathematician in her 60s — meeting, discovering shared interests in artificial intelligence, robotics, and utopian socialism, and setting out to "engage Google in a serious conversation" about the systemic injustices it enables and perpetrates.
 Early in the book, Gopegui writes, "Google, you could have worked out how to share your power with people.
 By doing so you would save them from having to desperately scrape together their own power."
 Stay This Day and Night with Me is a portrait of two friends scraping together power, or hoping to, through intellectual exchange.
 It's unevenly persuasive, sometimes too abstract, and clumsy in its few gestures at storytelling — but exciting and bracing nonetheless.
 Gopegui issues an intellectual challenge to Google, and to her readers.
 What, she asks, do we know that AI cannot — and is it too late to start valuing that knowledge more?